-In this article, we will be diving into the mechanics behind the three of the most popular social media platforms, LinkedIn, Twitter, and of course Facebook.
-All three platforms have granular and cool (while sometimes creepy) targeting capabilities, but these options do differ between platforms.
+In this social media targeting article, we will be diving into the mechanics behind three of the most popular social media platforms used for digital marketing: LinkedIn, Twitter, and of course Facebook.
+All three social media platforms have granular and cool (while sometimes creepy) targeting capabilities, but these options do differ between platforms.
 As Dwight Schrute would say, “Question: Which platform would best benefit my business?”
 Answer: It depends.
 Unfortunately, the answer is not a simple “yes” or “no”.
-These targeting differences lead to different platforms being best utilized for various audiences, products, goals, etc. But how do you discover which means of social media marketing is best for YOU?
+These targeting differences lead to different platforms being best utilized for various social media audiences/target consumers, products, goals, etc. But how do you discover which means of social media marketing is best for YOU?

 The end all, be all for all professional social media uses and networking.
-Naturally, LinkedIn’s targeting capabilities are more professionally focused.
+Naturally, LinkedIn’s targeting capabilities and social media ad formats are more professionally focused.
 For example, you can create ads for professionals whose company industry falls under “Financial Services”.
 Want to narrow it down even further?
-You can ensure that these particular professionals work in the Financial Services industry, while simultaneously holding the title of manager or higher, and who belong to a company that has anywhere from 501 to 1,000 employees.
-This is truly just the tip of the iceberg of how granular your target audience can become.
-You can mix and match location, language, company size, job seniorities, company industries, education, and a whole host of other business-driven information and qualifications to build your ideal audience.
+You can ensure that these particular professionals/potential customers work in the Financial Services industry, while simultaneously holding the title of manager or higher, and who belong to a company that has anywhere from 501 to 1,000 employees.
+This is truly just the tip of the iceberg of how granular your target audience can become using tools available through social media advertising.
+You can mix and match location, language, company size, job seniorities, company industries, education, and a whole host of other business-driven information and qualifications to build your ideal target audience.

-Out of all three platforms covered here, Twitter has arguably the most specific and the most restrictive targeting.
+Out of all three social media marketing platforms covered here, Twitter has arguably the most specific and the most restrictive targeting.
 With respect to Twitter being specific, Twitter allows you to target users based on assets specific to their platform such as hashtags and follower lookalikes.
 Referring back to my Dwight Schrute quote earlier (and when is “The Office” not relevant), you can utilize lookalike followers by choosing to target users who are similar to those who follow @TheOfficeNBC.
-You can also target “The Office” as a hashtag, conversation topic, or TV show interest.
+You can also target “The Office” as a hashtag, conversation topic, or TV show interest that is relevant to your brand.
 In regard to Twitter being restrictive, there is no cut and clear way to distinguish between and/or targeting as is easily done on LinkedIn.
 However, similar to LinkedIn, you can exclude certain behaviors or users.
 Additionally, Twitter gives less freedom for certain targeting criteria when compared to advertising on other social media platforms.
-Rather than custom selecting age ranges for your audience, you must select age ranges specified by Twitter.
+Rather than custom selecting age ranges for your audience, you must select age ranges for your consumers specified by Twitter.
 For example, if you want to show ads to users ages 25 to 30, the closest options available are “25 to 49”, “25 to 54”, or “25 and up.”

-Despite these restrictions, Twitter should not be ignored for your paid social marketing efforts.
+Despite these restrictions, Twitter should not be ignored for your social media advertising strategy.
 Twitter’s unique capability to utilize keyword targeting in the form of hashtags allow you to show ads to users who are actively talking about and consequently are most likely interested in, your product.
-Twitter users are very engaged, constantly tweeting, retweeting, and favoriting content they enjoy or identify with, and they should not be discounted in your campaigns.
+Twitter users show high engagement, constantly tweeting, retweeting, and favoriting content they enjoy or identify with, and they should not be discounted in your campaigns.

-Overwhelmed, yet intrigued by the endless targeting capabilities available through advertising on social media?
+Overwhelmed, yet intrigued by the endless capabilities available through social media targeting and targeted advertising?
 Want to learn more?
 Check out our PPC Management Services.